FCA Wants to Tighten Grip on Regulated Firms to Better Shield Customer Cash

 Since issuing that letter, the FCA has opened supervisory cases for approximately 15% of firms that safeguard customer funds, underscoring the urgency of the proposed reforms.

 Unlike traditional bank accounts, funds held by payments and e-money firms are not directly protected by the Financial Services Compensation Scheme (FSCS).
-Instead, these firms are required to safeguard funds, a system that has proven inadequate in some cases, leading to customer losses or delays in fund recovery when firms fail.
+Instead, these firms are required to safeguard funds.
+That system has proven inadequate in some cases, leading to customer losses or delays in fund recovery when firms fail.

 The FCA's consultation, open until December 17, 2024, outlines both interim and long-term changes to the safeguarding regime.
-The interim rules aim to improve compliance with existing requirements, while the end-state proposals envision a trust-based system for holding relevant funds and assets.
+The interim rules aim to improve compliance with existing requirements.
+The end-state proposals envision a trust-based system for holding relevant funds and assets.

 FCA's Latest Regulatory Actions in The UK

 In addition to the latest proposals for changes in payment market regulations, the FCA, together with the UK government, is also working to reform capital markets.
-This initiative includes a significant change from the existing EU-based consumer cost disclosure regulations, aiming to establish a new system better suited for the UK market.
+This initiative includes a significant change from the existing EU-based consumer cost disclosure regulations.
+It aims to establish a new system better suited for the UK market.

 The proposed shift involves replacing the Packaged Retail and Insurance-based Investment Products (PRIIPs) Regulation with a new framework known as Consumer Composite Investments (CCIs).